hashicorp/terraform-provider-vault/website/docs/r/namespace.html.md

 * `id` - ID of the namespace.

 * `path_fq` - The fully qualified path to the namespace.
-Usefully when provisioning resources in a child `namespace`.
+Useful when provisioning resources in a child `namespace`.

 ## Import